Electronic-Yoda/PIE_MAP/README.md

 It depends on the ezgl graphics library https://github.com/mariobadr/ezgl, the GTK library, and data in OpenStreetMap.

 ##  Direction search with keyboard input.
-- Rather than relying on GTK widgets, the entirety of the direction UI panel, including the searchbar and dropdown lists, are rendered directly on canvas for a maximum visual experience
+- Rather than relying on GTK widgets, the entirety of the direction UI panel, including the searchbar and dropdown lists, are rendered directly on canvas for a maximum visual experience.
 ![directionSearchDemo](https://user-images.githubusercontent.com/83682911/131556822-f00dc2c3-176e-4af3-baab-fcf0858ea44a.gif)

 ## Direction search by clicking on map
 - Seamlessly switch from keyboard input to map-clicking if necessary.
-There is great user flexibility
+There is great user flexibility.
 ![directionClickDemo](https://user-images.githubusercontent.com/83682911/131544710-124dc925-d471-421c-a030-11d368217312.gif)

 ## Change to maps around the world